tanvi150/Game-Project/README.md

 ![image](https://github.com/user-attachments/assets/3f1b41a9-329b-4f66-9e4f-d49bfb3fc206)

-For the canyon interaction, I took extra care by adding console logs to track down the issue and make sure I didn’t overlook any details.
-As seen in the first image, the loop worked fine, but the character's interaction with the canyon was not functioning correctly.
-After persistent troubleshooting, I was finally able to pinpoint the error and resolve the problem.
+For debugging, I used console.log to track down the issue, which helped me pinpoint the error.
+As shown in the first image, the loop was working, but the character’s interaction with the canyon was not functioning correctly.
+After extensive troubleshooting, I finally resolved the issue.